MichaelBoitmann/face-recognition-brain/README.md

 #### To run this project :

 1. Clone this repo
-2. Change your directory : `cd Face-Detect-Website`
+2. Change your directory : `cd face-recognition-brain`
 3. Run `npm install`
 4. Run `npm start`